signalfx/integrations/cloudfoundry/README.md

 Follow these steps to enable this integration:

-1. Download the product file from [SignalFx's Github repository](https://github.com/signalfx/cloudfoundry-integration/releases/download/v0.9.0/signalfx-agent-0.9.0.pivotal).
+1. Download the product file from [Pivotal Network](https://network.pivotal.io) or from [SignalFx's Github repository](https://github.com/signalfx/cloudfoundry-integration/releases/download/v0.9.0/signalfx-agent-0.9.0.pivotal).

 1. Navigate to the Ops Manager Installation Dashboard and click "Import a Product" to upload the product file.